Come and fly with us we are dressed up for a hunted good

 Take a round-headed lollipop.
 Lay the head in the center of a white handkerchief

 (or disposable tissue).
-Fold and gather the handkerchief down around the stick and
+Fold and gather the handkerchief down around the stick

 tie just below the head with a thread/ribbon/rubber band.
 Using a black magic